realms-mud/core-lib/documentation/environments.md

 ```
 varargs void setAdditionalLongDescription(string description, string state);
 ```
-This additional long description can have embedded efun calls in it as described as point #7 in the [`addDescriptionTemplate`](terrain.md) section of the environmental element discussion.
+This additional long description can have embedded efun calls in it as described as point number 7 in the [`addDescriptionTemplate`](terrain.md) section of the environmental element discussion.
 TBD